-Finding and treating the cause of inherited blindnessJune 20th, 2013 in Ophthalmology /
+Finding and treating the cause of inherited blindnessJune 20, 2013 in Medicine & Health / Ophthalmology

 European scientists have made a major breakthrough in the treatment of inherited retinal diseases.